One semester prior to the semester in which a student anticipates graduating, the student should:

 - confer with his/her program office staff;

-- consult the Graduate School’s website for deadlines, instructions on submitting his/her electronic thesis;
+- consult the Graduate College's website for deadlines, instructions on submitting his/her electronic thesis;

-- visit the Graduate School’s website to determine if he/she is defined as a thesis or non-thesis student or consult with your program.
+- visit the Graduate College's website to determine if he/she is defined as a thesis or non-thesis student or consult with his/her program; and

 Application to Graduate